-SECTION 12: COMPLIANCE WITH THE CODE
+CLAUSE 17: COMPLIANCE WITH THE CODE

-- 12.1 This Programming Code is applicable to all Broadcasters in Kenya. - 12.2 Persons who regularly go on air and news writers, scriptwriters, editors and directors whose job is to produce material which go on air are expected to know and understand the provisions of this code. - 12.3 Copies of this Programming Code shall be provided by the station to all its personnel who go on air, produce materials for airing or who participate in such work, all persons granted programming airtime and those who go on air during such time. - 12.4 Any person who contravenes any provision of this Programming Code shall be liable to enforcement action including penalties under the Act. - 12.5 Complaints on violations of this Code shall be handled by the Authority.
+- 17.1 This Programming Code is applicable to all Broadcasters in Kenya. - 17.2 Persons who regularly go on air and news writers, scriptwriters, editors and directors whose job is to produce material which go on air are expected to know and understand the provisions of this code.

+- 17.3 Copies of this Programming Code should be provided by the stations to all its personnel who go on air, produce materials for airing or who participate in such work, all persons granted programming airtime and those who go on air during such time. - 17.4 Any person who contravenes any provision of this Programming Code and the associated guidelines shall be liable to enforcement action including penalties under the Act. - 17.5 Complaints on violations of this Code shall be processed in accordance with the provisions of the complaints handling procedure of the Authority.

-SECTION 13: ENTRY INTO FORCE
+CLAUSE 18: ENTRY INTO FORCE

-13.1 The effective date of this Programming Code is six (6) months from the date of Gazettement.
+18.1 The effective date of this Programming Code is thirty (30) days from the date of Gazettement and shall remain in force until otherwise revised and re-gazetted.